+with icon' option

+After adding the icon, right-click on the element and, on the Format toolbar, click on the icon and on 'Position', and select from these options:

+- Top Left

+- Top Center

+- Top Right

+- Bottom Left

+- Bottom Center

+- Bottom Right

-Top Center Top Right Bottom Left Bottom Center Bottom Right Note that the toolbar icon reflects the current position of the icon in the selected element.
+Note that the toolbar icon reflects the current position of the icon in the selected element.

 Any size of image can be set into the Image Asset when it is used as an icon, but you can control its display size in the element.
+Click again on the 'size', and select from these options:

+- 16x16 pixels

+- 24x24 pixels

-Click again on the □- icon and on 'Size', and select from these options: 16x16 pixels 24x24 pixels 32x32 pixels (the default) Image Size (the size of the image in the Image Asset; do not select this option unless the image is already small enough to act as an icon) Apply Stacked Image On the diagram or element with Custom Style enabled, you can make an element represent several iterations of its object by adding a set of between 1 and 4 'stacked' element edges off one of the corners of the element.
-To add 'stacking', right-click on the
+- 32x32 pixels (the default)

+- Image Size (the size of the image in the Image Asset; do not select this option unless the image is already small enough to act as an icon)

+Apply Stacked Image

+On the diagram or element with Custom Style enabled, you can make an element represent several iterations of its object by adding a set of between 1 and 4 'stacked' element edges off one of the corners of the element.

-element and, on the Format toolbar, click on the right icon and select 'Stacks' and the number of edges to add.
+To add 'stacking', right-click on the element and, on the Format toolbar, click on the icon and select 'Stacks' and the number of edges to add.

-Click on the ricon again (notice that it now represents the number of 'stacks' you set) and select 'Direction' and one of these options:
+Click on the icon again (notice that it now represents the number of 'stacks' you set) and select 'Direction' and one of these options:

-• NW (top left corner)
+- NW (top left corner)

-• NE (top right corner; the default)
+- NE (top right corner; the default)

-• SW (bottom left corner)
+- SW (bottom left corner)

-• SE (bottom right corner)
+- SE (bottom right corner)

 See the 'Stack' and 'Stack Direction' panels of the example diagram.
 Note that the icon in the toolbar also reflects the direction of stacking in the selected element.

-- Having applied custom styles to a diagram, you can toggle between the custom format and the formal notation simply by enabling and disabling the 'Custom Style' option. - Be aware that manual changes to colors, border width and element position and size are reflected in both formats, but the system can automatically resize elements to accommodate text and compartment content, and that will then be reflected in the custom appearance of the diagram when you switch to it; therefore diagram layout might be altered as you toggle between the formats

-- Similarly, if you reduce an element to the minimum size in Custom Style, when you deselect the 'Custom Style' option to turn it off, the element returns to its original size to display all of its visible content - Custom Style and Info View Style are mutually exclusive; you do not apply both styles to the same element
+- Having applied custom styles to a diagram, you can toggle between the custom format and the formal notation simply by enabling and disabling the 'Custom Style' option. - Be aware that manual changes to colors, border width and element position and size are reflected in both formats, but the system can automatically resize elements to accommodate text and compartment content, and that will then be reflected in the custom appearance of the diagram when you switch to it; therefore diagram layout might be altered as you toggle between the formats - Similarly, if you reduce an element to the minimum size in Custom Style, when you deselect the 'Custom Style' option to turn it off, the element returns to its original size to display all of its visible content - Custom Style and Info View Style are mutually exclusive; you do not apply both styles to the same element